OluwoleOyetoke/Cracking-the-Coding-Interview-6th-Edition/README.md

 # Cracking the Coding Interview (6th Edition) - Solutions
-This repositiory contains my personal Java solutions to questions in Gayle McDowell's [Cracking the Coding Interview book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?s=books&ie=UTF8&qid=1539140733&sr=1-1&keywords=cracking+the+coding+interview+6th) (6th edition) and some other algorithm/data structure questions from [GeeksforGeeks dot org](https://www.geeksforgeeks.org/)
+This repositiory contains my personal Java solutions to questions in Gayle McDowell's [Cracking the Coding Interview book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?s=books&ie=UTF8&qid=1539140733&sr=1-1&keywords=cracking+the+coding+interview+6th) (6th edition) and some other algorithm/data structure questions from [GeeksforGeeks dot org](https://www.geeksforgeeks.org/).

+If you have more optimal solutions or additional solutions for some of the un covered chapters, feel free to contibute to the repo.

 ## CHAPTER 1 - Arrays and Strings
 ### Data Structure Implemented